stfc/RegentParticleDSL/docs/intro/DSL.md

 This code sets up the headers and file, and the `regentlib.start(main)` call starts the program on the `main` task.

 Inside the `main` task there are a few section.
 First the code needs to initialise the data structures.
-At the moment this is done manually, however
+This can be done manually (though not recommended), instead
-IO modules will contain an initialisation function, which can be used with:
+IO modules contain an initialisation function, which can be used with:
 ```
     [initialisation(variables, other arguments)];
 ```